LordNiggle/NigglesHell/README.md

 Boomerang & Fashion Goggles can be crafted at the science machine

+Added the **Petal Salve**.
+It costs 4 petals and 1 cooked red cap while healing 15 HP with no tech requirements.
 Getting hit in the darkness is a OHK regardless of your hp or armor